miles52100/notes/technology_notes/ssh.md

 ssh -D local_port username@server.com
 ```

-For example suppose you have an access to an SSH server at `ssh.yourhome.com` and username on the SSH server is `bob`.
-You want to sue dynamic forwarding to open SOCKS proxy at port 8888 on the current PC.
+For example suppose you have access to an SSH server at `ssh.yourhome.com` and your username on the SSH server is `bob`.
+You want to use dynamic forwarding to open a SOCKS proxy at port 8888 on the current PC.
 You'd run the command:

 ```
 ssh -D 8888 bob@ssh.yourhome.com